icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 * [uMQTT](https://github.com/andrewmk/uMQTT) - MQTT publish for MicroPython on the WiPy board.
 * [micropython-mqtt](https://github.com/chrismoorhouse/micropython-mqtt) - Async MQTT library with auto reconnect for MicroPython devices such as the ESP32 or Pycom devices.
 * [micropython-adafruit-mqtt-esp8266](https://github.com/miketeachman/micropython-adafruit-mqtt-esp8266) - Using MQTT to Publish/Subscribe to Adafruit IO.
 MicroPython/CircuitPython implementation on ESP8266/ESP32.
-* [MicropythonCayenneMQTTClient](https://github.com/uraich/MicropythonCayenneMQTTClient) - A port of the Python Cayenne MQTT Client to MicroPython.
 * [mqtt_upython](https://github.com/matbgn/mqtt_upython) - MQTT Client using MicroPython on ESP8266.
 * [tinymqtt](https://github.com/belyalov/tinymqtt) - Async MQTT client for MicroPython.
 * [micropython-mqtt-thingspeak](https://github.com/miketeachman/micropython-mqtt-thingspeak) - Publish and Subscribe to ThingSpeak using MQTT with MicroPython.